gburghardt/dom_event_delegator/README.md

 # DOM Event Delegator

-A simple cross browser event delegation library with low dependencies that allows you to easily map "actions" in custom HTML5 attributes to methods on an object.
+A simple, cross browser event delegation library with low dependencies that allows you to easily map "actions" in custom HTML5 attributes to methods on an object.

 ## Nostalgic for `onclick`

 Remember way back in the Dark Ages of front end development when we used `onclick` attributes with wanton disregard for the consequences?
-It wasn't the easiest code to maintain, but darn it, it was easy to troubleshoot when something went wrong.
-Right-click, view source, `onclick="foo(this)"` -- "Yep, that's where things are going wrong.
-I click the link and nothing happens.
-Has to be the 'foo' function."
+It wasn't the easiest code to maintain, but darn it all, it was easy to troubleshoot when something went wrong.

+"I click the link and nothing happens," you say, bewildered.

+You right-click on the page, view source.
+You see `onclick="foo(this)"`

+"Yep, that's where things are going wrong.
+Has to be the 'foo' function," you say with confidence.

 Then along came unobtrusive JavaScript.
-That was easier to maintain, however there was no clear indication how actions by the user landed on functions or methods in JavaScript.
-This code was easier to maintain, but harder to troubleshoot.
-So is it really that easy to maintain?
+This separated markup from behavior, however there was no clear indication how actions by the user landed on functions or methods in JavaScript. jQuery helped us out a little.
+We could attach event handlers to elements using class names.
+When problems arose, it was more difficult to troubleshoot.

+"I click the link and nothing happens, hmmmm..." you ponder.

+You right-click on the page, view source.
+You see `<a href="#" class="button">`.

+"What the fffff..." you mutter as your train of thought trails off into a string of obscenities.

-jQuery helped us out a little.
-We could attach event handlers to elements using class names, but all to often we tied CSS styles to those class names, mixing style and behavior.
+To make matters worse, we often tied CSS styles to those class names, mixing style and behavior.
 This is no better to maintain than our old, humble friend the `onclick`.

 ## Making HTML5 Cake (So We Can Eat It Too)

-The DOM Event Delegator was built with X things in mind:
+The DOM Event Delegator was built with these things in mind:

 1. JavaScript remains unobtrusive
-2. Separate style from behavior
+2. Truly keep behavior, markup and style separated
-3. Make it easier to trouble shoot bugs by mapping actions on elements to objects and methods in JavaScript
+3. Make it easier to trouble shoot bugs by using data-action attributes on HTML tags to map actions to objects and methods in JavaScript
 4. Keep it object oriented
-5. Don't worry about what `this` points to in an event handler
+5. Don't shift the context of `this` when calling the event handler
-6. Attach one event handler to a container element and use event bubbling
+6. Use event delegation, which means one event handler on a container element
 7. No more worries about memory leaks because an element was removed from the document before event handlers were detached.

 HTML5 data attributes are utilized to describe the behavior in HTML, which then gets mapped to methods in JavaScript.

-`data-action="foo"` -- This maps to a method name on a JavaScript object.
+`data-action="update"` -- This maps to the "update" method on a JavaScript object.

-`data-actionparams-click='{"id":123}'` -- Params serialied as JSON passed to the JavaScript method on-click.
+`data-actionparams-submit='{"id":123}'` -- Params serialized as JSON passed to the JavaScript method on-submit.

 Let's glue this together.

-First, some JavaScript:
+First, some JavaScript, which is a Plain Old JavaScript Object acting as our
+controller:

     function BlogPostController() {